 Of course, honesty also means being upfront about your feelings.
 If you’re not sure how your partner feels about you, ask them.
 It’s better to know where you stand than to waste your time on someone who isn’t interested in the same things as you are.

 9. Make Time For Each Other

 When you’re in a long-distance relationship, it’s important to make time for each other.
 Just because you’re not physically together doesn’t mean that your relationship isn’t a priority.
 So set aside some time each week to talk on the phone or video chat.
+Remember that you can still be intimate (and you should), even from a distance!
+Get a smart vibe for your girl, that you can control from your phone, or go the extra mile and make yourself a custom dildo for a present (a copy of your own…).
+You can find both of those options at The Dildo Hub.
 And if possible, try to visit each other every few months.

 It can be tough to find time for a long-distance relationship, but it’s important to remember that your partner is worth it.
 They’re an important part of your life, so make sure they know it.